faizan07/youtube-clone/README.md

-# Getting Started with Create React App
+# Getting Started with youtube clone app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project is developed using ReactJs, Redux toolkit, react-redux, react-router-dom, tailwindcss.

+## Clone the repo

+## Setting up the API key

+In the root folder add an .env file.
+In the .env file add an environment variable - REACT_APP_GOOGLE_API_KEY Enter the Youtube API key in the value e.g.
+REACT_APP_GOOGLE_API_KEY=YOUTUBE_API_KEY

+## Running the application

 ### `npm start`